Language selection

 Marginal note:Purpose

-The purpose of this Act is to establish a safety and security regime to protect the health and safety of the public against the risks posed by human pathogens and toxins.
+The purpose of this Act is to establish a safety and security regime to protect the health, safety and security of the public against the risks posed by human pathogens and toxins.

 Interpretation and Application